joelbarreto/cvn/content/en/posts/Founder's Message.md

 tags = ["founders"]
 +++

-One day, I asked an AI agent
+One day, as I was thinking about what makes people happy, it struck me that people would be happy if they had all their necessities met. <span class="dark-blue f4">So, I asked an AI agent:</span>
 > *what are the basic necesities for humans?*

-This is what it told me:<!--more-->
+<span class="dark-blue f4">This is what it told me:</span><!--more-->

 > When we talk about basic necessities for humans, we're diving into the essentials that support life and well-being.
 Here’s a rundown:
 >